-A variable u in sample(u), a variable y in y = hold(ud), and a variable b in Clock(b, startInterval) where b is of Boolean type is in a continuous-time partition.
+A variable u in sample(u), a variable y in y = hold(ud), and a variable b in Clock(b, startInterval =...) where the Boolean b is in a continuous-time partition.

 Correspondingly, variables u and y in y = sample(uc), y = subSample(u), y = superSample(u), y = shiftSample(u), y = backSample(u), y = previous(u), are in a clocked partition.
 Equations in a clocked when clause are also in a clocked partition.
 Other partitions where none of the variables in the partition are associated with any of the operators above have an unspecified partition kind and are considered continuous-time partitions.